top of page

 On the digital platform irptesting.com

-Executive functions correspond to a set of processes responsible for cognitive, emotional and behavioral regulation and control.
-One of their particularities is a prolonged development beyond childhood and in parallel with that of the prefrontal brain regions.
+Executive functions encompass a set of processes responsible for cognitive, emotional, and behavioral regulation and control.
+One of their distinctive features is their prolonged development beyond childhood, occurring in parallel with the development of prefrontal brain regions.

-The BRIEF-2 makes it possible toassess executive function impairment in children and adolescents 5 to 18 years of age.
-It provides a precise profile of disorders to guide the care of children or adolescents.
+The BRIEF-2 assesses executive function impairment in children and adolescents aged 5 to 18.
+It provides a precise profile of the disorder to guide the child's or adolescent's care.

 What's new in BRIEF 2

-Increased sensitivity to executive functions: Elements that attenuated this sensitivity in key clinical groups (such as ADHD and autism spectrum disorders) were eliminated.
+• Increased sensitivity to executive functions: the elements that attenuated this sensitivity in key clinical groups (such as ADHD and autism spectrum disorders) were eliminated.

-Shorter questionnaire, thanks to a factor analysis which allowed items to be removed.
+• Shorter questionnaire, thanks to a factor analysis which made it possible to remove some items.

-More concise scales, reducing the burden on the parent, teacher and teenager
+• More concise scales, reducing the burden on the parent, the teacher, and the adolescent

-Parent, Teacher and Self-Assessment forms with increased parallel structure, hence more similarities.
+• Parent, Teacher and Self-Assessment forms have an increased parallel structure, therefore more similarities.

 Description of scales

-The Inhibition scale assesses a child's inhibitory control and impulsivity, that is, the ability to resist impulse and the ability to stop his own behavior at the appropriate time.
+The Inhibition scale assesses in children inhibitory control and impulsivity, that is, the ability to resist impulse and the ability to stop one's own behavior at the appropriate time.

 Behavioral Regulation Index

-The Behavior Regulation Index (BRI) measures a child's ability to regulate and monitor their behavior effectively.
-It is composed of the Inhibition and Autoregulation scales.
-Appropriate behavior regulation is likely to be a precursor to appropriate cognitive regulation.
-It enables cognitive regulation processes to successfully guide active and systematic problem solving and, more generally, promotes appropriate self-regulation through appropriate inhibitory control.
+The Behavioral Regulation Index (BRI) measures a child's ability to effectively regulate and monitor their behavior.
+It comprises the Inhibition and Self-Regulation scales.
+Appropriate behavioral regulation is likely a precursor to appropriate cognitive regulation.
+It enables cognitive regulatory processes to successfully guide the active and systematic resolution of problems and, more generally, promotes appropriate self-regulation through appropriate inhibitory control.

-The Self-regulation scale assesses the ability to monitor their behaviors, that is, how the child evaluates their performance during a task or quickly after completing a task in order to ensure that their objective has been achieved.
+The Self-Regulation scale assesses the ability to monitor one's behavior, that is, how the child evaluates their performance during a task or shortly after completing a task to ensure they have achieved their goal.

 Flexibility

-The Flexibility scale assesses a child's ability to move freely from one situation or activity to another or from one aspect of a problem to another, depending on the circumstances.
-Key aspects of flexibility include the ability to make transitions, tolerate change, solve problems flexibly, or adapt one's mindset.
+The Flexibility Scale assesses a child's ability to move freely from one situation or activity to another, or from one aspect of a problem to another, depending on the circumstances.
+Key aspects of flexibility include the ability to make transitions, to tolerate change, to solve problems flexibly, and to adapt one's mindset.

 Emotion Regulation Index